lab1092/blender-manual_ja/manual/modifiers/generate/array.rst

 Fit Type menu
    Controls how the length of the array is determined.
-There are three choices, activating respectively the display of the :guilabel:`Curve`, :guilabel:`Length` or :guilabel:`Count` settings explained below:.
+There are three choices, activating respectively the display of the *Curve*, *Length* or *Count* settings explained below:.

    Fit Curve
-      Generates enough copies to fit within the length of the curve object specified in :guilabel:`Curve`.
+      Generates enough copies to fit within the length of the curve object specified in *Curve*.
    Fit Length
-      Generates enough copies to fit within the fixed length given by :guilabel:`Length`.
+      Generates enough copies to fit within the fixed length given by *Length*.
    Fixed Count
-      Generates the number of copies specified in :guilabel:`Count`.
+      Generates the number of copies specified in *Count*.

 Curve
-   The Curve object to use for :guilabel:`Fit Curve`.
+   The Curve object to use for *Fit Curve*.

 Length
-   The length to use for :guilabel:`Fit Length`.
+   The length to use for *Fit Length*.

 Count
-   The number of duplicates to use for :guilabel:`Fixed Count`.
+   The number of duplicates to use for *Fixed Count*.

 .. note::